 In the event that actually going barefoot may not be practical, such as mixed terrain or possible pesticide runoff, Earth Runners are my favourite barefoot sandal.
 They’re built with a copper plug on the sole which conducts these negative ions onto the shoe straps so you still get the full benefits of barefoot even with the rubber Vibram soles—not to mention that they’re really well made and don’t slip off.
 You’ll experience the proprioceptive advantage.
 Click here for more info on Earth Runners.

 Inner peace is fundamental and my definition of wealth, and cultivating a practice of forgiveness and gratitude with healthy boundaries can take you so far – not only in all aspects of your life, but also when it comes to cultivating the art of a restful sleep in a positive feedback loop.

-Make it a ritual before bedtime to give some thanks for all that went right that day, your food, water and shelter, heartbeat, potential – all of the things, both big and small.
+Make it a ritual before bedtime to give some thanks for all that went right that day, your food, water and shelter, heartbeat, potential – everything.
 Trying to forgive everyone who has “wronged” us and letting go of the things that hold us back and consume our energy creates a miraculous and powerful shift, and allows us to sleep peacefully at night.
 If you have time, write down a list of things you’re thankful for, and consciously forgive *everyone*, letting go of any resentment (they were likely doing the best they could with the information they had at the time—and even if not, do it for yourself).
 You’ll wake up in a positive headspace with more of your sovereign life energy reclaimed, ready to seize the day.